Shoebill: Breeding

 The solitary nature of shoebills extends to their breeding habits.
-Nests typically occur at less than three nests per square kilometre, unlike herons, cormorants, pelicans, and storks, which predominantly nest in colonies.
-The breeding pair of shoebills vigorously defends a territory of 2 to 4 km2 from conspecifics.
+Nests typically occur at less than 3/km^{2}, unlike herons, cormorants, pelicans, and storks, which predominantly nest in colonies.
+A breeding pair of shoebills vigorously defends a territory of 2 to 4 km2 from conspecifics.
 In the extreme north and south of the species' range, nesting starts right after the rains end.
-In more central regions of the range, it may nest near the end of the wet season in order for the eggs to hatch around the beginning of the following wet season.
-Both parents engage in building the nest on a floating platform after clearing out an area of approximately 3 m across.
+In more central regions of the range, they may nest near the end of the wet season so the eggs hatch around the beginning of the following wet season.
+Both parents engage in building the nest on a floating platform after clearing out an area around 3 m across.
 The large, flattish nesting platform is often partially submerged in water and can be as much as 3 m deep.
-The nest itself is about 1 to 1.7 m wide.
+The nest itself is about 1.0 to 1.7 m wide.
 Both the nest and platform are made of aquatic vegetation.
-From one to three white eggs are laid.
-These eggs measure 80 to 90 mm high by 56 to 61 mm and weigh around 164 g.
-Incubation lasts for approximately 30 days.
-Both parents actively brood, shade, guard and feed the nestling, though the females are perhaps slightly more attentive.
-Shoebills use their mandibles to cool their eggs with water during days with high temperatures around 30-33 C. They fill their mandible once, swallow the water, and fill another mandible full of water before proceeding back to their nest where they pour out the water and regurgitate the previously swallowed water onto both the nest and eggs.
+From one to three white eggs are laid; they measure 80 to 90 mm high by 56 to 61 mm and weigh around 164 g.
+Incubation lasts roughly 30 days.
+Both parents actively brood, shade, guard, and feed the nestling, though the females are perhaps slightly more attentive.
+Shoebills use their mandibles to cool their eggs with water during days with high temperatures around 30-33 C. They fill their mandible once, swallow the water, and fill another mandible full of water before proceeding back to their nest, where they pour out the water and regurgitate the previously swallowed water onto both the nest and eggs.
 Food items are regurgitated whole from the gullet straight into the bill of the young.
-Shoebills rarely raise more than one chick but will hatch more.
-The younger chicks usually die and function as "back-ups" in case the eldest chick dies or is weak.
-Fledging is reached at around 105 days and the young birds can fly well by 112 days.
+Shoebills rarely raise more than one chick, but can hatch more.
+The younger chicks usually die or function as "back-ups" in case the eldest chick dies or is weak.
+Fledging is reached around 105 days, and the young birds can fly well by 112 days.
 However, they are still fed for possibly a month or more after this.
-It will take the young shoebills three years before they become fully sexually mature.
+The young shoebills need three years before they become fully sexually mature.

 Shoebills are elusive when nesting, so cameras must be placed to observe them from afar to collect behavioral data.
-There is an advantage for birds that are early breeders, as the chicks are tended for a longer period.
+An advantage for birds that are early breeders, are that the chicks are tended for a longer period.